Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum instability: Introduction

 We should stress at this point the substantial efforts devoted to simulate various relativistic processes in graphene layers with gapless band structures [$\Delta=0$].
 See for instance Refs.~\cite{Neto,kotov} and references therein.
 Indeed, the first theoretical Landau-Zener studies in graphene were carried out by considering massless electronic excitations \cite{Allor:2007ei,Mostepanenko,Lewkowiczprl,dora1,Lewkowiczprb,Avetissian,Fillion-Gourdeau:2015dga,Fillion-Gourdeau:2016izx}.
 Subsequent measurements of optical radiation---emitted presumably by the recombinations of residual electron-hole pairs produced via the aforementioned mechanism \cite{Oladyshkin} [see also Refs.~\cite{Lui,Tani}]---and currents induced by two-cycle laser pulses \cite{Takuya,Heide} confirmed the phenomenon.
 Besides, the detection of the current turned out to be sensitive to the carrier envelope phase of the driving field which facilitates a coherent control of massless electron dynamics and emulates a prediction expected within the Schwinger mechanism \cite{Hebenstreit:2009km}.
 Clearly, similar setups could be implemented to probe field-induced interband transitions of \emph{massive} quasiparticles stimulated by the absorption of photons of a weak but fast-oscillating wave.
-As in this scenario the transition rate is enhanced, the yielded electron-hole pairs would have a density higher than in the absence of the weak field, provided $E_{\;\mathpzc{g}}\gg E$.
-It is then likely that the recombination and so the emission of photons becomes noticeable, or alternatively, that a sizable current can be measured for verifying the first-principle proof of concept of the dynamically-assisted Schwinger mechanism through its described solid-state analog.
-This paper is devoted to investigate theoretically the latter possibility.
-To this end, we will adopt a quantum kinetic approach \cite{ Akal:2016stu}, similar to the one which models the pair production process in QED \cite{Schmidt:1998vi,Kluger,Schmidt:1999vi}.
-Our effort is oriented toward gaining insights into the amplification that the current undergoes when a strong electric field is active, and quanta from the fast-oscillating wave are absorbed in the meanwhile.
+As in this scenario the transition rate is enhanced, the yielded electron-hole pairs would have a density higher than in the absence of the weak field, provided $E_{\mathpzc{g}}\gg E$.
+It is then likely that the recombination and thus the emission of photons become noticeable, or alternatively, that a sizable current can be measured to verify the solid-state analog of the dynamically-assisted Schwinger mechanism.
+This paper is devoted to theoretically investigating the latter possibility.
+We propose a realistic graphene-based setup to examine the analog of the dynamically assisted Schwinger effect.
+Unlike earlier studies \cite{Linder,Akal:2018txb}, which mostly dealt with the associated transition rate, our emphasis is primarily focused on the field-induced current caused by the transition of electrons from valence to conduction band, and the impact of the field's finite-size on this observable.
+Particularly, we reveal that the detection of the process benefits when the field's on and off switching occurs through smooth ramping and deramping sectors.
+Our effort is oriented toward optimizing the amplification that the current undergoes when a strong electric field is active, and quanta from a fast-oscillating wave are absorbed in the meantime.